-- A well at Aliso Canyon leaked natural gas from October 23, 2015, through February 12, 2016. - In January 2016, the CPUC and CalGEM initiated a root-cause analysis to identify the causes of the Aliso Canyon leak. - Senate Bill 380 (Pavley, 2016) tasked the CPUC with determining the feasibility of minimizing or eliminating the use of Aliso Canyon while still maintaining reliability and just and reasonable rates.
+- A well at Aliso Canyon leaked natural gas from October 23, 2015, through February 12, 2016. - In January 2016, the CPUC and CalGEM initiated a root cause analysis to identify the causes of the Aliso Canyon leak. - Senate Bill 380 (Pavley, 2016) tasked the CPUC with determining the feasibility of minimizing or eliminating the use of Aliso Canyon while still maintaining energy and reliability for the region.
 This Proposed Decision is the culmination of the proceeding addressing this legislation. - By 2017, the CPUC and CalGEM implemented new safety protocols and conducted rigorous testing at the facility in coordination with experts from the Lawrence Livermore National Laboratory and Sandia National Labs, leading to the declaration that Aliso Canyon was safe for operation.
-The current inventory level at Aliso Canyon is set to the maximum safety limit set by CalGEM. - The CPUC and other federal and state agencies have taken many other actions on Aliso Canyon since the leak. - In 2016, the federal Pipeline and Hazardous Materials Safety Administration (PHMSA) issued a rule to address safety concerns associated with underground natural gas storage facilities. - o In 2017, CalGEM, the state agency that oversees compliance with the PHSMA rules on underground natural gas storage facilities, completed a comprehensive safety review of the 114 wells at Aliso Canyon. - In 2017, CalGEM adopted new regulations to improve the safety of underground natural gas storage facilities. - In 2018, the California Air Resources Board, the California Attorney General's Office, the City of Los Angeles, and the County of Los Angeles settled with SoCalGas for \$119 million, paid by shareholders. - o In 2023, the CPUC issued a decision adopting a settlement between SoCalGas, the CPUC's Safety and Enforcement Division, and the Public Advocates Office in which SoCalGas shareholders are required to pay \$71 million to a fund overseen by the California State Legislature.
-Per the settlement, SoCalGas is not allowed to recover through customer rates costs amounting to over \$2 billion related to the incident. \$40 million of these funds go toward electrification incentives in the L.A.
-Basin.
+The current inventory level at Aliso Canyon is set to the maximum safety limit set by CalGEM. - The CPUC and other federal and state agencies have taken many other actions on Aliso Canyon since the leak. - In 2016, the federal Pipeline and Hazardous Materials Safety Administration (PHMSA) issued a rule to address safety concerns associated with underground natural gas storage facilities. - In 2017, CalGEM, the state agency that oversees compliance with the PHSMA rules on underground natural gas storage facilities, completed a comprehensive safety review of the 114 wells at Aliso Canyon. - In 2018, the California Air Resources Board, the California Attorney General's Office, the City of Los Angeles, and the County of Los Angeles settled with SoCalGas for \$119 million, paid by shareholders. - In 2017, CalGEM adopted new regulations to improve the safety of underground natural gas storage facilities. - In 2023, the CPUC issued a decision adopting a settlement between SoCalGas, the CPUC's Safety and Enforcement Division, and the Public Advocates Office in which SoCalGas shareholders are required to pay \$71 million to a fund overseen by the California State Legislature.
+Per the settlement, SoCalGas is not allowed to recover through customer rates costs amounting to over \$2 billion related to the incident.